Share Post:

 Tell us a little bit about what you do at RingCentral.

-Purton: Well, at RingCentral, I look after everything outside of North America when it comes to enablement.
+Purton: Well, at RingCentral, I look after everything outside of North America when it comes to sales enablement strategies.
 We have four main countries and then lots of subsidiary countries underneath that.
-From a global perspective, as you mentioned in my job title, I look after the onboarding.
+From a global perspective, as you mentioned in my job title, I look after the sales onboarding.
 I took over that about two months ago, and that also includes America.
-That’s really enjoyable because that’s where my background is from, but I’ve been in enablement for 10 years.
+That’s really enjoyable because that’s where my background is from, but I’ve been in sales enablement for 10 years.

 Could you give a quick high-level explanation of what RingCentral does?